Decoding all the DNA in a patient’s biological sample can reveal whether an infectious microbe is causing the disease.

 Artist impression of neurons communicating in the brain.

 A new technology has enabled neuroscientists to examine the chemistry of individual brain cells.
-The finding reveal how genes are regulated differently in brain cells from autistic versus healthy people.
+The finding reveal how genes are regulated differently in brain cells of people with autism compared to neurotypical people.

 Travelers at Miami International Airport on Jan.
 18, 2019 wait in long lines, in part due to the government shutdown.